jtlobdell/cppnmea/README.md

 C++ lib for parsing and handling NMEA messages.
 Very early development.

 It uses Boost Spirit for parsing.
 Because of this, compiling is quite resource-intensive.
-I tried building it on a Raspberry Pi Zero and ran out of memory.
+I tried building it on a Raspberry Pi Zero W and ran out of memory.
 Oops!
 Now I'm using a cross compiler.

 Despite that, I think it will end up being blazing fast.

-Benchmarking on my Raspberry Pi Zero (as of commit 39506ac):
+Benchmarking on my Raspberry Pi Zero W (as of commit 39506ac):

 CPU info: